poliastro/poliastro/docs/source/user_guide.rst

 And that's it!
 Notice a couple of things:

 * Defining vectorial physical quantities using Astropy units is very easy.
-  The list is automatically converted to a :code:`Quantity`, which is actually a subclass of NumPy arrays.
+  The list is automatically converted to a :py:mod:`astropy.units.Quantity`, which is actually a subclass of NumPy arrays.
 * If we display the orbit we just created, we get a string with the radius of pericenter, radius of apocenter, inclination and attractor::